-- a The Fairway Scheme is designed to increase access to the University's programs for domestic and international applicants from secondary schools that do not traditionally have a strong culture of progression to university-level studies.
-Such schools are designated as Fairway schools. - b Fairway schools include all South Australian country schools, all Northern Territory schools, and schools in the greater Metropolitan Adelaide area and some rural areas of Victoria and New South Wales that are under-represented in terms of progression to university studies. - c Each year, the degree to which schools are under-represented in higher education is determined on the basis of the participation rates of school-leavers from each school in higher education programs offered by the three South Australian universities, averaged over the previous three years. - d Applicants who graduate from a Fairway school with the SACE/NTCE, and are eligible for the Year-12 Sub-quota in the academic program(s) of their choice, are allocated Fairway bonus points which are added to their University Aggregate and then converted by SATAC into a new TER.
-This new TER can be used as the basis for selection into any of the University's undergraduate programs. - e Applicants who graduate from a Fairway school with the Victorian or NSW equivalent of the SACE/NTCE, or the International Baccalaureate, and are eligible for the Year-12 Sub-quota in the academic program(s) of their choice, are given an artificial University Aggregate based on their original TER.
+Wales (NSW) and Tasmania that are under-represented in terms of rates of progression to university studies.

+- c Each year, the degree to which schools are under-represented in higher education is determined on the basis of the participation rates of school-leavers from each school in higher education programs offered by the three South Australian universities, averaged over the previous three years. - d Applicants who graduate from a Fairway school with the SACE/NTCE, and are eligible for the Year-12 Sub-quota in the academic program(s) of their choice, are allocated Fairway bonus points which are added to their University Aggregate and then converted by SATAC into a new TER.
+This new TER can be used as the basis for selection into any of the University's undergraduate programs. - e Applicants who graduate from a Fairway school with the Victorian, NSW or Tasmanian equivalent of the SACE/NTCE, or the International Baccalaureate, and are eligible for the Year-12 Sub-quota in the academic program(s) of their choice, are given an artificial University Aggregate based on their original TER.
 Fairway bonus points are added to the Aggregate and then converted by SATAC into a new TER, which can be used as the basis for selection into any of the University's undergraduate programs. - f Applicants receiving bonus points under both the Fairway Scheme and the Bonus Points Scheme (see 4.7.6 below) will have the total of those points added to their University Aggregate (or artificial University Aggregate) before conversion to a new TER, which can then be used as the basis for selection into any of the University's undergraduate programs. - g Applicants under the Fairway Scheme must satisfy all published entry requirements to be eligible for selection to the University's undergraduate programs. - h Applicants from a school with a three-year average participation rate that moves from below the Fairway threshold in the previous year to above it in the current year receive half the standard number of Fairway points.
 If the school's average participation rate remains above the threshold the following year, no Fairway points are allocated.
-If the school's average participation rate drops back below the threshold the following year, full Fairway points are reinstated. - i The DVC and Provost approves the list of Fairway schools each year, based on participation rates data provided by the Admissions Office, as well as the number of points added to j The DVC and Provost shall approve the rules governing the operation of the Fairway Scheme.
+If the school's average participation rate drops back below the threshold the following year, full Fairway points are reinstated. - i The DVC and Provost approves the list of Fairway schools each year, based on participation rates data provided by the Admissions Office, as well as the number of points added to Fairway applicants' university aggregates and the quota of applicants admitted to each academic program under the Fairway Scheme. - j The DVC and Provost shall approve the rules governing the operation of the Fairway Scheme.